 Walking down 24th Street in Noe Valley, you can't miss this colorful storefront absolutely bursting with blooms, wreaths, succulents, and more.
-It's the perfect spot to grab a sorry-I'm-late bouq on your way home or an after-dinner rose for your date. —Ana Kamin // 4077 24th St. (Noe Valley), flowersofthevalleysf.com
+It's the perfect spot to grab a sorry-I'm-late bouq on your way home or an after-dinner rose for your date.
+During Covid-19, stem selection is limited, but Flowers of Valley is offering arrangements for same-day local delivery.
+They recommend designer's choice bouquets (starting at $100). // 4077 24th St. (Noe Valley), flowersofthevalleysf.com

 The longtime Market Street store is stacked with wild tools of the trade.

 It began as a flower stand near Stonestown, but since it opened on Upper Market in 1983, San Francisco Legacy Business Ixia has been well known to dwellers of the Castro and beyond for its dramatically earthy windows, dressed with organic sculptures of floating branches, driftwood, soft mosses, and reeds of bamboo.
 After 32 years in business, founder Gary Weiss sold the business in 2016 but its tradition remains—this is still the place for naturalists who find inspiration in curious arrangements.
-Of course you will also find the usual pretty blooms and tropicals—bromeliads, orchids, and anemones—as well as more modern artful takes on smaller bouquets for special occasions. —Jen Woo // 2331 Market St. (Upper Market), ixiasf.com
+Of course you will also find the usual pretty blooms and tropicals—bromeliads, orchids, and anemones—as well as more modern artful takes on smaller bouquets for special occasions.
+Shop orchids and arrangements online, or sign up for subscriptions to guarantee fresh floral delivery to your home on the regular. // 2331 Market St. (Upper Market), ixiasf.com

 Let the florists at 30-year-old Le Bouquet show you how it's done.

-A neighborhood gem for over 30 years, Le Bouquet keeps a selection of seasonal blooms and plants, and even offers same-day delivery in the city.
-Want to learn to make your own wreath or flower crown?
-Ask them about their in-home custom flower workshops. // 2205 Union St. (Cow Hollow), le-bouquet.com
+A neighborhood gem for over 30 years, Le Bouquet keeps a selection of seasonal blooms and plants.
+Order online for same-day or future pickup and delivery. // 2205 Union St. (Cow Hollow), le-bouquet.com

 Plants and Friends